King Henry Fifth's Conquest of France [Child 164] --- Part 02

 Burne, p.
 28, gives slightly different statistics: "The longbow could be discharged six times a minute: It had an effective range of 250 yards and an extreme range of about 350 yards."
 Featherstone, p.
 40, gives identical numbers, but elsewhere claims that there are instances on record of a bowshot travelling a third of a mile, although these were unaimed shafts fired solely for distance.
 (And I frankly don't believe it.
 Saunders, p.
 62, says that trained twentieth century archers "achieved a range of 180-200 yards," though to be sure they did not grow up with the bow.)

 Seward, p.
 53, says bowmen "could shoot ten or even twelve [arrows] a minute, literally darkening the sky, and had a fighting range of over 150 yards with a plate-armour-piercing range of about sixty."
+This agrees with Wagner, p.
+17, who claims a firing rate of up to twelve arrows per minute, with a range of 150-200 yards, armor-piercing range of sixty, and a draw weight of 80-100 pounds.
 Barker, p.
 88, states that the bows of the period had an astonishing pull of 150-160 pounds, giving them a range of about 240 yards, though Featherstone, p.
-61, claims the standard pull was 100 pounds, which matches what I have read elsewhere.
+61, claims the standard pull was 100 pounds.
 Jarman, pp. 73-74, makes perhaps the most extreme claim: that the bow could pierce chain mail at 275 yards!
 Ross, p.
 111, believes the "effective" range to have been 165 yards with a rate of fire of 10-12 arrows per minute.

 Some of this variation is because of technological advances over the years; Neillands, p.
 202, suggests that the longbow used late in the war had a greater draw than the early bows (dubious, I think), and that it used a better "armor-piercing" arrowhead (probably true).